Table of Contents

 5.7 Independent Mental Capacity Advocate

-- It is alleged that the person is or has been abused, maltreated or neglected by another person
+Since the Care Act 2014 where it is alleged that the person is or has been abused, maltreated or neglected by another person or organisation and they meet the eligibility criteria a referral must be made for a Care Act Advocate.

-- It is alleged that the person is abusing or has abused another person
+When it is alleged that the person is abusing or has abused another person a referral can be made for an IMCA.

 5.8 MCA & Deprivation of Liberty Safeguards